 Different groups of people in the community experience social exclusion in different ways.
 The degree to which a person is excluded can vary due to several factors, including their:

 To copy this graph for your own use, right-click on the image (or control-click on a Mac) and paste the graph into your document.
-Please credit 'The Brotherhood of St Laurence and the Melbourne Institute 2016'.
+Please credit 'The Brotherhood of St Laurence and the Melbourne Institute 2018'.

 The social exclusion monitor is the work of the Brotherhood of St Laurence and the Melbourne Institute of Applied Economic and Social Research (MIAESR).
-This page was updated using analysis of Wave 14 of the HILDA Survey in October 2016.
+This page was updated using analysis of Wave 16 of the HILDA Survey in December 2018.